Performance

 TierPatternsTypical Check Latency

-Minimize intersections: Intersection is the most expensive set operation, especially for ListObjects and ListUsers:
+Minimize intersections: Intersection is one of the more expensive set operations (~400-800 µs for checks, 500-1500 µs for lists), especially for ListObjects and ListUsers:

 type document